 The database server layer supports low level management of data used in dynamic page construction.
 The data store across the one or more low cost server systems is seamlessly viewed as an integrated whole.
-As a consequence, any data- 60 base server within the layer can field any request for data submitted by an application server.
+As a consequence, any database server within the layer can field any request for data submitted by an application server.